giosg/demo-bot/README.md

 ## Setting up local dev environment

+### Clone the repository

+    git clone git@github.com:giosg/demo-bot.git

 ### Install requirements

-You should have your own virtualenv for this.
+Create a **Python 2.7** virtualenv for the project:

+    cd demo-bot
+    mkvirtualenv -a . -r requirements.txt demo-bot

+To later switch to the virtualenv and to the folder:

+    workon demo-bot

+To ensure that you have the latest PIP requirements installed:

-`pip install -r requirements.txt`
+    pip install -r requirements.txt

 ### Install Bot user for this

 Check the guide for setting up Chat Bot.
-Then add the correct information to your environment variables by using some simple script or so:
+Then add the correct information to your environment variables required by the bot.

+**TIP:** You can add these lines to the virtualenv postactive hook file (`$VIRTUAL_ENV/bin/postactivate`), so that they are automatically applied whenever you `workon` on your virtualenv!

 ``` bash
 export BOT_USER_ID="195fd907-36cd-11e6-9682-f45c89c72de3"